 Git – Tips & Tricks

-git add .
+git add . # Stage all files

-git commit -m "first commit"
+git commit -m "first commit" # Initial commit

-git branch -M main
+git branch -M main # Rename branch to main

 git remote add origin https://github.com/OWNER/REPOSITORY

-git push -u origin main
+git push -u origin main # Push to remote main

-The command changes an existing remote repository URL:
+Update an existing remote URL:

 git remote set-url origin https://github.com/OWNER/REPOSITORY